CEED/libCEED/doc/papers/joss/paper.md

 ![libCEED is a low-level API for finite element codes, that has specialized implementations (backends) for heterogeneous architectures.\label{fig:libCEEDBackends}](img/libCEEDBackends.pdf)

-Fig. \ref{fig:libCEEDBackends} shows a subset of the backend implementations available in ``libCEED``.
-GPU implementations are available via pure CUDA as well as the OCCA and MAGMA libraries.
-CPU implementations are available via pure C and AVX intrinsics as well as the LIBXSMM library. libCEED provides a unified interface, so that users only need to write a single source code and can select the desired specialized implementation at run time.
+Fig. \ref{fig:libCEEDBackends} shows a subset of the backend implementations (backends) available in libCEED and its role, as a low-level library that allows a wide variety of applications to share highly optimized discretization kernels.
+GPU implementations are available via pure CUDA [@CUDAwebsite] as well as the OCCA [@OCCAwebsite] and MAGMA [@MAGMAwebsite] libraries.
+CPU implementations are available via pure C and AVX intrinsics as well as the LIBXSMM library [@LIBXSMM]. libCEED provides a unified interface, so that users only need to write a single source code and can select the desired specialized implementation at run time.
 Moreover, each process or thread can instantiate an arbitrary number of backends.

 # Performance Benchmarks